ExodusDevs/Cooldown/README.md

 # Cooldown
-A cooldown library for your code from PocketMine-MP 4.0.0 or higher
+A cooldown library for your code from PocketMine-MP 5.0.0

+## Characteristics
+- Very simple and easy to use
+- Doesn't take much time to make
+- very easy to implement in your work

+## Tutorial